ZoranStojsavljevic/meta-socketcan/README.md

-# meta-socketCAN
+# meta-socketcan
-Attempt to unify socketCAN repositories into one layer
+Attempt to unify socketcan repositories into one layer